 We all have our favorite TV moms and dads who are heartwarming, funny, or simply adorable.
-However, not all parents are stellar across all television shows - in fact, some TV parents are the worst.
+However, not all parents across the TV landscape are equpped for the job.
+In fact, some TV parents are the worst.
 From extremely violent mothers to blatantly abusive fathers, some fictional parents are the stuff of nightmares.
 Sometimes, their terrible parenting is so distracting that you can't help but wonder why child protective services hasn't been called on them yet.

-Among the fictional characters who are awful parents, you'll find similar patterns of neglect, violence, or abuse.
+Among the fictional characters who are awful parents, you'll find similar patterns of neglect, violence, or mistreatment.
 These are parents who should have their kids taken away because of their blatant disregard for their children's safety.
-Take a look and judge for yourself which parents are the worst on TV.
 Vote up the most terrible television parents who needs to have their kids taken away ASAP.

 It's all right there in the title of the show, Shameless, which perfectly describes Frank Gallagher (William H. Macy).
 You can usually find Frank face down in the ground after getting hammered at any time in the day or night.
 He uses disability checks to fund his alcoholism.
 But Frank is a father of six, so how do his children stay alive?
 It's all thanks to his oldest child, Fiona (Emmy Rossum), who takes care of her five siblings.
 Frank's best parenting advice?
 "The best gift you can give is neglect.
 Neglect fosters self-reliance."

 Jax (Charlie Hunnam) may be old enough to take care of himself, but that doesn't stop Gemma (Katey Sagal) from butting into his business 100% of the time.
-We follow their relationship as adults, but get glimpses into the past.
-It is obvious that things were not great in the Teller household.
-Throughout her marriage to Jax's father (Victor Newmark), Gemma was cheating on him with his friend, Clay (Ron Perlman), whom she ends up marrying after Jax's father dies.
+We follow their relationship as adults, but get glimpses from their shared past.
+It's obvious that things weren't great in the Teller household.
+Throughout her marriage to Jax's father (Victor Newmark), Gemma was cheating on him with his friend, Clay (Ron Perlman), whom she later ends up marrying after Jax's father dies.

 Then, Gemma tries to get custody of Jax's children, and it seems like she will stop at nothing to keep her grandchildren in her life.
 After all, she kills her daughter-in-law, Tara (Maggie Siff), when she thinks Tara is trying to keep the kids from her.

 His children are not a priority.
-Worse, he even murders one of them for discovering his secret criminal drug trade that he operates under the guise of a maple company.
+Worse, he even murders one of them for discovering his secret illicit drug trade that he operates under the guise of a maple syrup company.
 It's only after he kills his son, Jason, that his daughter is taken into protective custody.

 It should be noted that Nancy Botwin (Mary-Louise Parker) starts off as a good parent.
-Maybe not as amazing as her husband, Judah (Jeffrey Dean Morgan), who is pretty much the Father of the Year, but still, a good attentive mother who loves her children.
-As time goes on, Nancy gets deeper into her drug dealing empire, effectively becoming an all-around horrible human being, let alone parent.
+Maybe not as amazing as her husband, Judah (Jeffrey Dean Morgan), who's pretty much the Father of the Year, but still, she's a good attentive mother who loves her children.
+As time goes on, Nancy gets deeper into her drug dealing empire, effectively becoming an all-around bad human being, let alone parent.

-Her bad influences rub off on her children.
+Her bad influence eventually rubs off on her children.
 Silas (Hunter Parrish) ends up joining her business and Shane (Alexander Gould) ends up killing someone.
-Silas blames his brother's behavior on their mother.
+Silas blames his brother's behavior on their mother: